-This prevents water flowing back into the air pump in case of a power failure.
-However a check valve can be used if you must place your pump lower than the tank.
+This prevents water from flowing back into the air pump in case of a power failure.
+However, a check valve can be used if you must place your pump lower than the tank.

 How to Install and Setup an Air Pump for Your Aquarium

 Setting up an air pump is pretty easy just follow these four easy steps.

 - Install any check valves, T-Valves or Y-Valves

 - Connect tubing to air stones, ornament or equipment

 However, here is a great video on how to set up an Aquarium Air Pump by ehowPets if you want to see someone do it.